Kuadrant/multicluster-gateway-controller/docs/how-to/multicluster-gateways-walkthrough.md

     No resources found
     ```

 2. Let's create a simple echo app with a HTTPRoute in one of the gateway clusters.
-Remember to replace the hostnames.
+Remember to replace the hostname accordingly if you haven't already set a value for the `MGC_ZONE_ROOT_DOMAIN` variable as described in the [Getting Started Guide](https://docs.kuadrant.io/getting-started/).
 Again we are creating this in the single hub cluster for now:

     ```bash
     kubectl --context kind-mgc-control-plane apply -f - <<EOF